votehserxam/AutoLayout/README.md

     yOffset: 12
 )

-//  Also it's possible to center in superview thisView.centerInSuperview()
+// Also possible to center in superview. thisView.centerInSuperview()
 ```

 > Notice that if you don't specify `width` or `height` values in `centerInSuperview()`, it will be taken as a superview's size values.